reaVen-/chess-server/README.md

 a django chess platform server that uses:
 - celery for async work (like finding best chess move when playing against AI)
 - postgresql database for fast concurrent use
-- gevent to push data to users instead of polling
+- channels to push data to users instead of polling
 - stockfish to find best move in a given position
 - supervisor to make sure the server is always running (after reboot and crashes)
 - nginx to serve static files
-- gunicorn to run the django wsgi
+- daphne to run the django asgi

 #Installation Notes (Debian)
 ##Step 1:Software you need